syntpump/declensor/readme.md

 Every word has its suffix, so you need to create rule for each of them in order to use in the future.

-`getRule` method also accept `minsize` argument, which determine size of the minimal producing suffix.
+`analyze` method also accept `minsize` argument, which determine size of the minimal producing suffix.

 ## Word declension
 Once you have model (bundle of rules) for different suffixes, you can use them to decline words.
 The syntax is following: